Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solid and supersolid near on a triangular Lattice

 \end{widetext} for the vortex fields at sublattice $ a $ and sublattice $ b $ respectively.

-In the Eqn.\ref{fields}, the $ \xi_{0}, \xi_{1}, \xi_{2} $ are determined by the $ \phi_{0}, \phi_{1}, \phi_{2} $ in the permutative representation in Eqn.2.
-Plugging in the mean field solutions in Sec.
-II-B, one can determine the vortex fields in the whole dual honeycomb lattice.
+Various kinds of mean field solutions of the Eqn.\ref{tri} in the permutative representation $ \phi_{0}, \phi_{1}, \phi_{2} $ will be discussed in Sec.
+II-A and II-B. Plugging these mean field solutions into Eqn.\ref{permut}, then Eqn.\ref{fields}, one can determine the vortex fields in the whole dual honeycomb lattice.
 Therefore, one can extract the corresponding valence bond order in the direct triangular lattice.
 The physical quantities can only be the gauge invariant quantities: the densities at different sites in sublattices $ a $ and $ b $:

 and the bond quantities between sublattice $ a $ and sublattice $ b $ :